-Posted by Pieter Vandercammen, Last modified by Vincent De Maertelaere on 16 April 2020 05:16 PM
+Posted by Pieter Vandercammen, Last modified by Mathieu Strubbe on 30 August 2022 05:18 PM

-This article gives explains the status area at the top of the Wireless Endpoint.
-This is open area in the screenshot below.
-Most of the elements we'll discuss will familiar to those who have already used the Wireless Endpoint.
-Still some debug elements might be new.
+This article explains the status area at the top of the Wireless Endpoint.
+This is the open area in the screenshot below.
+Most of the elements we'll discuss will be familiar to those who have already used the Wireless Endpoint.
+Still some elements might be new.

 This state is mostly used for debugging an Access Point.
 As we'll explain later, normally the App continuously contacts the MeetingPoint.
 During debugging, it can help to just stop traffic for a moment to understand what is going on.

 In this state the app tries to contact it MeetingPoint.
 For as long as it fails to register, the Wireless Endpoint will remain in this state.
-The does keep trying once every second.
+The app keeps trying once every second.
 An example of the contacting state is shown below.

 In good circumstances, the app moves on the next state (Registered) very quickly.
 When the App fails to do so, this can be due to following reasons:

-From this state you can go to the Ready stay by pressing the 'Unregister' button.
-The itself will automatically move to the Registered state as soon it successfully contacts its MeetingPoint,
+From this state you can go to the Ready state by pressing the 'Unregister' button.
+The Wireless Endpoint will automatically move to the Registered state as soon as it successfully contacts its MeetingPoint.

-The is the idle state of Wireless Endpoint: it has registered with the MeetingPoint is and is waiting for order to start a test.
+This is the idle state of Wireless Endpoint: it has registered with the MeetingPoint is and is waiting for the order to start a test.
 Like the contacting state, the device will contact the MeetingPoint at regular intervals.
 This is shown in the little heartbeat.